Animate your Python Graphs with Pillow

 Conclusion

-With this straightforward example, you can understand the different steps to follow to generate your animated graphs,
+With this straightforward example, you can understand the different steps to follow to generate your animated graphs.

-Examples of Animation for Transportation Optimization
+Examples of Animation for Transportation Optimisation

 You can find other applications of this method for more operational case studies in my previous articles.